mohanr/FieldStatistics/README.md

 `com.unit.StatisticsPeriodTest` has tests that exercise the _DoubleHistograms_.
 This is crucial as the foundation is tested to prove that we get back the aggregated values we need.

+# Concurrency

+Here I list some concurrency mechanisms used by _HdrHistogram_.
+A more advanced description is

+1. Writers do not block.
+Writers record observed values.
+2. Readers only block for other readers.
+Readers work with a stable copy of the underlying data for data analysis.

+Further exploration of the [concurrency](ttp://hdrhistogram.github.io/HdrHistogram/JavaDoc/index.html?org/HdrHistogram/Histogram.html) is planned.

+The other concurrency feature the code uses is a _java.util.concurrent.ConcurrentHashMap_ to store a _Histogram_ datastructure associated with a _timestamp_.
+When a new _Timestamp_ is received so that difference between the stored _timestamp_ and the new one is more than 30 days, the old _Histogram_ is removed from the Map and the new one stored.
+We wait till 30 days pass and repeat the same procedure.